PhalgunNKrishna/Restaurant-app/README.md

 A web application side project that ranks the restaurants in a group's vicinity based on how well each restaurant matches all the group members' cuisine preferences.
 The application includes a map of restaurants and provides directions to restaurants if prompted.

 ## Instructions to Run Project
-In order to run the project, simply load the google_places_api.html and follow the prompts
+In order to run the project, simply load the google_places_api.html and follow the prompts.

 ## Overview of the Project
 The backbone of our restaurant deciding algorithm is a map data sctructure with restaurant names as its keys and whose corresponding values equal the number of times a google API query outputs the name ofthat restaurant.
 The following pseudo-code provides the basic understanding of this algorithm: